 OSX 10.4 users need to change #define TDARWIN in src/include/pbs_config.h to #define TDARWIN_8.
+Note that Mac OSX is not officially supported.

 7. Configure the trqauthd daemon to start automatically at system boot (See Configuring trqauthd for client commands on page 13).